Best Gaming Monitor 2026: 4K OLED, 240Hz, and Ultrawide Picks

 Also consider: The ASUS ROG Swift PG32UCDM offers the same OLED excellence in a larger 32" 4K 240Hz package for those who prefer more screen real estate.

-Best Value: LG UltraGear 27GR95QE
+Best Value: LG UltraGear 27GS93QE

-The LG UltraGear 27GR95QE proves that OLED gaming doesn't have to break the bank.
+The LG UltraGear 27GS93QE proves that OLED gaming doesn't have to break the bank.
 This 27-inch 1440p 240Hz OLED panel delivers incredible contrast, instant response times, and stunning colors.
 It's our recommendation for anyone wanting OLED quality at a more accessible price point.

 Why It's Our Value Pick

-1440p at 27 inches is the sweet spot for most gamers—sharp enough to look great, not so demanding that mid-range GPUs struggle.
+1440p at 27 inches is the sweet spot for most gamers, sharp enough to look great, not so demanding that mid-range GPUs struggle.
 The OLED panel provides infinite contrast, perfect blacks, and exceptionally wide viewing angles.
 240Hz is incredibly smooth for competitive gaming.

 LG's OLED response time is essentially instant, and the monitor supports both G-Sync Compatible and FreeSync Premium.
 For the price, it's hard to find better OLED value.